K42l/ClassicAspSession/README.md

 	});
 ```

-And the just use the GetAspSession passing the HttpContext:
+And then just use the GetAspSession passing the HttpContext:

 ``` c#
 var currentContext = HttpContext.Request.HttpContext;